quicwg/qlog/draft-marx-qlog-main-schema.md

 normative:
   RFC2119:
-  QUIC-TRANSPORT:
-    title: "QUIC: A UDP-Based Multiplexed and Secure Transport"
-    seriesinfo:
-      Internet-Draft: draft-ietf-quic-transport-19
-    date: 2018-10-23
-    author:
-      -
-        ins: J. Iyengar
-        name: Jana Iyengar
-        org: Fastly
-        role: editor
-      -
-        ins: M. Thomson
-        name: Martin Thomson
-        org: Mozilla
-        role: editor

 informative:
-  RFC7838:
-  QUIC-HTTP:
-    title: "Hypertext Transfer Protocol Version 3 (HTTP/3)"
-    date: 2018-10-23
-    seriesinfo:
-      Internet-Draft: draft-ietf-quic-http-19
-    author:
-      -
-        ins: M. Bishop
-        name: Mike Bishop
-        org: Akamai
-        role: editor

 --- abstract

-This document describes a high-level schema for a standardized logging format called qlog.
+This document describes a high-level schema for a standardized endpoint logging format called qlog.
 This format allows easy sharing of data and the creation of reusable visualization and debugging tools.
 The high-level schema in this document is intended to be protocol-agnostic.
 Separate documents specify how the format should be used for specific protocol data.

 --- middle

 # Introduction

-TODO
+Feedback and discussion welcome at https://github.com/quiclog/internet-drafts

 ## Notational Conventions